linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

 Most users have a daily total steps of 5000 - 10000 steps and the frequency of users walking less than 5,000 steps a day is still quite high.

+**Recommendation:**

 &rarr; Share this information with users, shows that they are lacking in exercise and remind them that lack of exercise is a major cause of health problem.

-&rarr; I recommend creating fitness challenges to encourage users to walk more
+&rarr; Create fitness challenges to encourage users to walk more and there will be a reward for them after reaching the required number of kilometers.
 #### Total Steps by weekday <a name="TotalStepsbyWeekday"></a>
 The chart below shows the the average total steps in a day per user across the days of the week We see that Saturday is the day when the highest number of total steps.
 Then followed by Tuesday which are the 2nd total steps.